EarlPitts/bsc-thesis/thesis.md

 ## Qemu

 When I started the project, I used Qemu for testing newer kernel functions.
-As most of the features that the project requires are still not widely adopted or even in development status, I had to compile
+As most of the features that the project requires are still not widely adopted, I had to compile the kernel with the required features explicitly turned on.
 Qemu made it convinient to test kernel features without affecting my own host operating system.
 TODO ubuntu cloud image?